dickus/scripts/README.md

 ### check_time.sh
 Sets light or dark theme with `theme_schedule.sh` based on current time.
 Runs with `fcron` and `theme_changer.sh`.

+### clock.sh
+Sets eww clock position to one of 9 presets.
+Also sets clock position in `hyprlock` screen to one of 8 presets.

 ### theme_changer.sh
 Sets current light/dark theme in `theme_schedule.sh` to chosen ones.
 Runs with an alias.